Jimmy Savile sexual abuse scandal: In popular culture

-In June 2015, a stage play about Savile and the scandal was premiered at Park Theatre in Finsbury Park, London.
-Titled An Audience with Jimmy Savile, it was written by Jonathan Maitland and starred Alistair McGowan as Savile.
+In June 2015, a stage play regarding the scandal was premiered at Park Theatre in Finsbury Park, London.
+Titled An Audience with Jimmy Savile, it was written by Jonathan Maitland and starred Alistair McGowan as the title character.

 In 2016 an episode of series 3 of the TV programme Line of Duty, had a photo of Savile doctored to include two of the programme's characters, implying that they were all part of the same child abuse ring.

-In 2019 an episode of the alternate history TV series Pennyworth, depicted a televised public hanging of a man with long blond hair named James Savile, who was said to have committed "rape, sodomy and murder".
+"The Landlord's Daughter", a 2019 episode of the Alfred Pennyworth prequel TV series Pennyworth, depicted a televised public hanging of a man with long blond hair named James Savile, said to have committed "rape, sodomy and murder".

 In April 2022, Netflix released Jimmy Savile: A British Horror Story, a two-part documentary detailing Savile's life, public image, and criminal activity.
 During an interview with journalist Alison Bellamy, she shared letters that had been exchanged between Savile and members of the British royal family where Savile had acted as an unofficial advisor.
 Prince Charles in particular valued Savile's opinion dearly and in 1989 expressed his desire for his "office to 'consult' Savile before his meetings".
 There was no indication that the royal family was aware of Savile's predatory behaviour.

 In October 2023, the BBC broadcast a mini-series, The Reckoning, which recounted Savile's career and crimes.
 It was written by Neil McKay with Jeff Pope as its executive producer, and starred Steve Coogan as Savile.

-The film 28 Years Later (2025) depicts a cult styled after Savile.
+The film 28 Years Later (2025) and its follow-up sequel, The Bone Temple (2026) depicts a cult styled after Savile.